The Ashley Book of Knots: Corrections and additions

+Also, entry number 2545 contains no knot, reading only "This knot was mislaid".

 Ashley suffered a debilitating stroke the year after the book was published.
-He was not able to produce an erratum or oversee a corrected edition.
-Corrections submitted by the International Guild of Knot Tyers were incorporated in 1991.
+He was not able to produce an erratum nor oversee a corrected edition.

+In 1979, at least one knot was added, the Hunter's bend (#1425A).

+In 1991, corrections submitted by the International Guild of Knot Tyers were incorporated.
 The original list of revisions submitted to the publisher is believed to have been lost, but many had been collected from a series of articles in Knotting Matters, the Guild's quarterly publication.
 Additional errors have been identified since the 1991 corrections.

-At least one knot, the Hunter's bend (#1425A), was added in 1979.

 Cultural references

 The Ashley Book of Knots is quoted extensively in the novel The Shipping News (1993) by E. Annie Proulx, with its descriptions and illustrations of various knots providing the chapter headings.
 In the novel's acknowledgements, Proulx writes that "without the inspiration of Clifford W. Ashley's wonderful 1944 work, The Ashley Book of Knots, which I had the good fortune to find at a yard sale for a quarter, this book would have remained just a thread of an idea."